TheodoreEhrenborg/tiny_stories_rl/README.md

 uv run src/tiny_stories_rl/train.py
 ```

-The KL penalty coeffient is configurable via `--kl-coefficient`;
+The KL penalty coefficient is configurable via `--kl-coefficient`;
 see [here](https://rl.ehrenborg.dev/what_is_the_kl_penalty.html) for more.

 ## Running tests